cyril-k/rag-eval-mlflow/README.md

 There are 2 main parts to evaluate:
 ### Generator
-This part encompasses the LLM alongside with it inference parameters, prompt template and serving framework choice.
+This part encompasses the LLM alongside with its inference parameters, prompt template and serving framework choice.
 In this excercise, we are going to evaluate `generator` part with 4 metrics:

 1. **Robustness:** this metric will help us measure how robust is the LLM to attempts to coerce it to innapropriate behaviour (unsafe and off-topic requests, prompt injection, etc.).
 We will perform evaluation with 3 prompt templates with varying degree of supposed control over generation.
 2. **Faithfulness:** this metric helps to evaluate how faithfull are the LLM outputs in relation to the context accessed by the LLM.
 Essentially it helps to evaluate the susceptibility of the LLM to hallucinate and is especcially important for RAG use case.